 I love to organize.
 Organize things.
 Organize my schedule.
 Organize my planner.
 I also love to craft.
 When I can craft and organize at the same time, it’s a very happy day for me.
-I’ve begun creating my own DIY Happy Planner Pocket Folders.
-They’re super easy to make and cost about $1 to make.
+I’ve begun creating my own decorative pocket folders and DIY Happy Planner Pocket Folders.
+It’s easy to make your own pocket folder for just about $1.

 Making your own Happy Planner Pockets means you can choose the exact colors and designs you want.
 You can make one pocket folder in about 15 – 20 minutes.
 Look at how pretty they are!
 And the really are easy to make.
 Really.